JoonasKajava/nix-config/README.md

 This some features I'm planning to add to my configuration.

+- [ ] Specify monitors so that flickering doesn't happen on boot.
+And plymouth splash screen is shown on the correct monitor.
 - [ ] Create cli tool / script to read flake input timestamps and compare them with newest version on github.
 Then output some kind of notification 'nixpkgs-unstable input is 10 days behind.'
   - Maybe display this on the fastfetch output?
 - [ ] Add some way of managing KDE settings from here, maybe plasma manager?.